Pink grapefruit drizzle cake – a light and fluffy cake with a zesty pink grapefruit drizzle! If you’re a fan of citrus cakes you will love it!

 - Place the sugar and grapefruit zest in a large bowl.
 Using your fingers, rub the zest into the sugar until the sugar is damp and fragrant from the zest oils.
 Add the butter and cream the mixture until very light and fluffy.

-- Pour into the cake tin and bake for 40-45 minutes or until the cake is golden and springs back when the top is lightly pressed.
+- Pour the batter into the cake tin and bake for 40-45 minutes or until the cake is golden and springs back when the top is lightly pressed.
 A skewer inserted into the middle of the cake should emerge clean.
 If the skewer emerges with raw cake batter stuck to it, return the cake to the oven, checking every few minutes.

 - While the cake is in the oven, make the drizzle by heating the sugar and grapefruit juice in a small pan over a low heat.
 Once the sugar has melted, increase the heat to a gentle simmer and let it bubble gently for a few minutes until slightly reduced and syrupy.
 Remove from the heat and set aside.